Why choose German?

 Gain an in-depth knowledge of German culture and learn to speak the language fluently.

 If you dream of speaking a foreign language fluently and impressively and perhaps even working abroad, studying German will bring this ambition within your grasp and it will equip you with a variety of unique skills that will be invaluable in the future.
 You will become a more knowledgeable and informed person and debates and discussions in the classroom will give you a broad perspective on a wide range of issues and topics.
 You will gain an in-depth knowledge of the culture and contemporary society of Germany.
-Topics include: media, popular culture, relationships and family, healthy living and lifestyle, current social issues, multicultural society and the environment.
+Topics will include social issues and trends, as well as the opportunity to explore cultural themes through film or literature.

 We offer a choice of homework activities to develop your cultural interests and language skills at your own pace.
 There are native Foreign Language Assistants working in the Modern Languages department who are available to help and support you with small group conversation work.
-There will be the opportunity for you to take part in a work-experience exchange to Hamburg and there is also a German Society which is run by students.
+We also run a peer mentoring scheme.

 If you want a mix of activities in lessons and an intellectually stimulating course with a strong practical application, you will enjoy this subject.
 You will be amazed at the progress you can make.
 Experience the freedom and thrill of stepping into another culture!